 The Speaker is nominated Chair of each Commission but all other Members of the House of Commons are excluded from membership of a Commission.

-As soon as may be after the submission of a report from any of the four Boundary Commissions recommending changes in the boundaries of constituencies, a Secretary of State must lay the reports before Parliament.2 As soon as may be after the submission of all four reports, the Secretary of State shall lay before Parliament a draft of an Order in Council for giving effect to the recommendations within them; modifications may be made only on the recommendation of the relevant Boundary Commission.
-If modifications are made, a statement of the reasons for the modification must be laid at the same time.3
+The previous rules were as follows.
+Before the passing of the Parliamentary Constituencies Act 2020, a Secretary of State had to lay before Parliament a report from any of the four Boundary Commissions recommending changes in the boundaries of constituencies as soon as might be after its submission.2 After the submission of all four reports, the Secretary of State had to lay before Parliament a draft of an Order in Council for giving effect to the recommendations within them as soon as might be; modifications could be made only on the recommendation of the relevant Boundary Commission.
+If modifications were made, a statement of the reasons for the modification had to be laid at the same time.3

-The draft of an Order in Council for giving effect to recommended boundary changes has to be approved by both Houses before it can be made by Her Majesty in Council.
-If the motion to approve the draft is negatived or withdrawn in either House, the Secretary of State may lay an amended draft before Parliament.
-The Order in Council has no effect until after the dissolution of the Parliament which approved the draft.4
+The draft of an Order in Council for giving effect to recommended boundary changes had to be approved by both Houses before it could be made by Her Majesty in Council.
+If the motion to approve the draft was negatived or withdrawn in either House, the Secretary of State could lay an amended draft before Parliament.
+The Order in Council had no effect until after the dissolution of the Parliament which approved the draft.4

 The Parliamentary Constituencies Act 1986 provides that the validity of any Order in Council purporting to be made under the Act shall not be called in question in any legal proceedings whatsoever.5